Gas Emergencies, Leaks and Outages

 Remember, if you smell gas inside your building or home:

 - Turn off all appliances and pilot lights.

 - Turn off your supply at the gas meter.

 - Open all doors and windows for ventilation.

-- Contact your licensed gas fitter to repair the escape and relight appliances.
+- Contact your licensed gas fitter to investigate the leak.